-Commander-in-Chief Shellhouse: I think it is well understood.
+Commander-in-Chief Shellhouse: I think it is well under-

-Chairman Lange of the Ritual and Ceremonies Committee: I will read that again; the new material is this: Add the words,
+Chairman Lange of the Ritual and Ceremonies Committee: I will read that again; the new material is this: Add the words, "To always observe the day set aside by the Grand Army of the Republic as Memorial (Decoration) Day, Sacred to the Memory of the Union Soldiers of 1861 to 1865 and do all in my

-"To always observe the day set aside by the Grand Army of the Republic as Memorial (Decoration) Day, Sacred to the Memory of the Union Soldiers of 1861 to 1865 and do all in my power to persuade others to do the same."
+Memory of the Union Soldiers of 1861 to 1865 and do all in my power to persuade others to do the same."
 (Applause).